-The Company has only one class of equity shares having a par value of INR 2 per share (March 31, 2020; INR 2/- cach).
-Each holder of equity share is entitled to one vote per share, in the event of liquidation of the Company, the holders of the equity shares will be entitled to receive any of the remaining assets of the Company, after distribution of all preferential amounts.
+The Company has only one class of equity shares having a par value of INR 2 per share (March 31, 2021 : INR 2/- each).
+The company declared and paid interim dividend in Indian rupees.
+Each holder of equity share is entitled to one vote per share.
+In the event of liquidation of the Company, the holders of the equity shares will be entitled to receive any of the remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.
-The Company has not paid any dividend during the year ended March 31, 2021 and year ended March 31, 2020.
+The Company has paid Interim Dividend of Rs.
+325.94 during the year ended March 31, 2022.